gohugoio/hugo/content/en/content-management/page-resources.md

 RelPermalink
 : The relative URL to the resource.
 Resources of type `page` will have no value.

+MediaType
+: The MIME type of the resource, such as `image/jpg`.

+MediaType.MainType
+: The main type of the resource's MIME type.
+For example, a file of MIME type `application/pdf` has for MainType `application`.

+MediaType.SubType
+: The subtype of the resource's MIME type.
+For example, a file of MIME type `application/pdf` has for SubType `pdf`.
+Note that this is not the same as the file extension - PowerPoint files have a subtype of `vnd.mspowerpoint`.

+MediaType.Suffixes
+: A slice of possible suffixes for the resource's MIME type.

 ## Methods
 ByType
 : Returns the page resources of the given type.